applearon/libtransport-decomp/docs/PROTOCOL.md

 For the definitions of each packet, see packets.hpp.

 Large binary data is sent in chunks of 513 (`\0` followed by 512 bytes of data).
 This appears to be an arbitrary choice, as other packet chunk sizes are also effective, however I noticed that the data transfer speed is slower at other sizes.

+## Images
+There are 2 ways that image data is sent to the device.
+You can send the entire background as raw image data, or you can send induvidual (100x100) jpgs for each button (does not fill the entire cell, usually centered).
+Naturally, sending the jpg is significantly faster than the raw image data(<1sec vs ~5sec), but cannot fill the entire screen.